Division of Sydney

 The Division of Sydney is an Australian electoral division in the state of New South Wales.
+It is centred on and named after the city of Sydney, the state capital.
+The division encompasses Sydney CBD and surrounding areas to the south and west, as well as Lord Howe Island in the Tasman Sea.

+Since 1998 its MP has been Tanya Plibersek of the Labor Party.

 History

 The division draws its name from Sydney, the most populous city in Australia, which itself was named after former British Home Secretary Thomas Townshend, 1st Viscount Sydney.
-The division was proclaimed at the redistribution of 21 November 1968, replacing the old Division of Dalley, Division of East Sydney and Division of West Sydney, and was first contested at the 1969 election.
+The division was proclaimed at the redistribution of 21 November 1968, replacing the old Division of Dalley, Division of East Sydney and Division of West Sydney; it was first contested at the 1969 election.

-The seat is a safe Labor seat; the Labor Party has never polled less than 60% of the two-party preferred vote at any election.
-Following a national trend towards progressive inner-city voting, the seat had the highest number of Green votes in any federal electorate in 2004, though by 2013 it had dropped to seventh-highest.
-The current Member for the Division of Sydney, since the 1998 federal election, is Tanya Plibersek, a member of the Australian Labor Party and former Deputy Leader of the Opposition.
-Sydney is currently Labor's third safest seat, with 68.67% on the 2PP.
+The seat is a safe seat for the Australian Labor Party (ALP) which has never polled less than 60% of the two-party preferred vote at any election.
+In line with a national trend towards progressive inner-city voting, the seat had the highest number of Green votes in any federal electorate in 2004, though by 2013 it had dropped to seventh-highest.
+The current Member for the Division of Sydney, since the 1998 federal election, is Tanya Plibersek, a member of the ALP.
+Sydney is currently Labor's third safest seat, with 70.95% on the 2CP against the Greens.

 As at the 2001 census, the electorate had the highest number of same-sex couples in Australia (2,265).